watson-developer-cloud/speech-javascript-sdk/README.md

 ### Global Transaction ID

 Unfortunately, there is no way to set or get the global transaction id provided by the initial websocket handshake with the Speech service.
 This is due to limitations from the W3C Websocket API for browser.
 It is possible; however, to grab the `X-Global-Transaction-Id` header through a browser's dev tool "Network" tab.
 After making a call to the service, look for a request to the `v1/recognize` endpoint which should return a 101 code.
 The response headers from that request will contain the `X-Global-Transaction-Id` header.

-### Use examples for development

-The provided examples can be used to test developmental code in action:

-- `cd examples/`
-- `npm run dev`

-This will build the local code, move the new bundle into the `examples/` directory, and start a new server at `localhost:3000` where the examples will be running.

-Note: This requires valid service credentials.

 ### Testing